benlue/coservCLI/README.md

 To create a new web app:

-    cd your_target_directory
+    cd your_working_directory
     xs create app_name

-To start coServ using CLI:
+To start coServ using CLI: stay in your working directory and use the following commands

     # start the service
     xs service